Pronounced: Krooz-on SIN-drom

 A doctor can usually diagnose Crouzon syndrome based on physical signs and symptoms.

-The doctor may need images of the skull.
+The doctor may need images of the skull, spine, or hands.
 These can be taken with:

 Your doctor may also do genetic testing to confirm the diagnosis.